-Crouse ID badge and lab coat are required.
-Students may wear their College uniform instead of the lab coat.
-Shorts, miniskirts, jeans and revealing or inappropriate attire are not allowed even when covered by the lab coat.
+Name tag/photo I.D. and lab coat are required.
+Students may wear their college uniform instead of the lab coat.
+Shorts, miniskirts, jeans, leggings, yoga, or spandex style pants and revealing or inappropriate attire are not allowed even when covered by the lab coat.
 In clinical agencies, shoes with open toes may not be worn.
-Hospital/agency professionals may request that the student leave the clinical area and will report infractions of the policy to the clinical instructor, if the student is not in the clinical area at the time of the infraction.
+Hospital/agency professionals may request that the student leave the clinical area and will report infractions of the policy to the Clinical Instructor, if he/she is not in the clinical area at the time of the infraction.